WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 We can see that `kallisto quant` needs us to tell it where our sample reads are.
 Although we don’t have to, it’s usually a good idea to keep the results of each quantification in a different directory.
 This is because the output filename are always the same (e.g. abundances.tsv).
 If we ran a second analysis, these could get overwritten.
 To use a different output directory, we can use the `-o` option.
 We will also be using the `-b` option for bootstrapping.

 **_Bootstrapping:_** Not all reads will be assigned unambiguously to a single transcript.
-This means there will be “noise” in our abundance estimates where reads can be assigned to multiple transcripts. `Kallisto` quantifies the uncertainty in its abundance estimates using random resampling and replace- ment.
+This means there will be “noise” in our abundance estimates where reads can be assigned to multiple transcripts. `Kallisto` quantifies the uncertainty in its abundance estimates using random resampling and replacement.
 This process is called bootstrapping and indicates how reliable the expression estimates are from the observed pseudoalignment.
 Bootstrap values can be used downstream to distinguish the technical variability from the biological variability in your experiment.

 ## 5.2.
 Exercise 4